 How to Install Your Favorite Pedestal Sink

 Pedestal sinks are classy bathroom fixtures that look great in small spaces or as part of a minimalist decorating scheme.
 Installing a pedestal sink is an easy do-it-yourself project, although it’s probably best if you have someone help you move the sink when necessary.
-To install your pedestal sink and vanity, make sure it’s properly supported and level, measure and drill all of your holes beforehand and consult a plumber if you need help moving water lines.
+To install your pedestal sink and vanity, make sure it’s properly supported and level and measure and drill all of your holes beforehand.
+If DIY isn’t your thing, or if you need to move and pipes/water lines, then you should probably consult a plumber.
+It’s pretty easy to find local plumbers – you can use Paul The Plumber to hire plumbers near Windham if that’s where you live.
+Otherwise, you can just search on Google or ask friends, family and neighbours.

 Before You Install a Pedestal Sink